clonos/clonos-build/myb/puppet.d/modules/public/rabbitmq/REFERENCE.md

 Data type: `Boolean`

 If enabled sets up the management interface/plugin for RabbitMQ.
-This also install the rabbitmqadmin command line tool.
+This will also install the rabbitmqadmin command line tool.

 Default value: `true`